simonsimson/generative-methods/index.md

 layout: default
 title: "Generative Methods @ STS-CH Conference 2025"
 ---
-# Workshop Generative Methods
+# Investigating the Use of Generative AI for the Social Study of Science and Technology
 ---
-**11. September 2025 · 14h30 - 16h00 · STS-CH Conference**
+**11. September 2025 · 14h30 - 16h00 · STS-CH Conference, Zurich, Switzerland**
-**Topic:** Investigating the Use of Generative Artificial Intelligence for the Social Study of Science and Technology

 <!-- [Mehr Information](/info){: .btn } -->

 <!-- Headerbild -->